How to Store Your Mobility Scooter Securely - Surewise

-How To Store Your Mobility Scooter For Extended Periods
+How to Store Your Mobility Scooter Securely

 Find out how to store your mobility scooter correctly to keep the scooter and battery in top condition when in storage for an extended period of time.